ubclaunchpad/rocket2/docs/UserCommands.rst

    /rocket user delete SLACK_ID

-Permanently delete a member’s Launch Pad Profile.
+Permanently delete a member’s Launch Pad profile.
 Can only be used by admins. ``SLACK_ID`` is the ``@``-name, for easy slack autocomplete.